marioy47/blog-site/src/content/blog/publish-astro-site-to-cloudflare-pages/index.md

 cover: ./cloudflare-pages-astro.png
 ---

-# Creating a simple site with Astro and publish it to CloudFlare Pages

 If you look at the [second post](../gatsby-developer-site-portfolio-and-blog/) in this site, you'll notice that I used to use [GatsbyJS](https://gatsbyjs.com) for publishing this blog, and that worked fine for a while.
 But some issues started to arise:

 - Upgrading packages started to become difficult